Virginia's Compulsory Attendance Code

-In Virginia, children from the age of 5 through 17 are required to attend school, but the term “school” does not necessarily mean an institution.
-Home instruction and approved tutoring are deemed as complying with the Code.
-Note also that a religious exemption from the Compulsory Attendance Code can be granted.
-Other exceptions include an “opt-out” provision for children under 6, and for homeschooled teens who pass the GED.
+In Virginia, children aged 5 through 17 are required to attend school, but the term “school” does not necessarily mean an institution.
+Home instruction and approved tutoring are deemed as complying with the Compulsory Attendance Code.
+A religious exemption from the code can also be granted.

-- Approved Tutor - Send a one-time notice to your school division that an approved tutor will be tutoring your child.
-Note that a parent with a current Virginia teaching certificate can be an approved tutor.
+Send a one-time notice to your school division that an approved tutor will be tutoring your child.
+A parent with a current Virginia teaching certificate can be an approved tutor.

-- Religious Exemption – Petition the local school board (not the school division) to grant a religious exemption from the Compulsory Attendance Code
+Petition the local school board (not the school division) to grant a religious exemption from the Compulsory Attendance Code.

 To read the sections of the Virginia Code of Law which apply to homeschooling, as well as the Virginia Department of Education (VDOE) and local school division policies, see Virginia Laws and Policies.

 Frequently Asked Questions